Teddy448/smma-website-d0830/content/pages/index.md

         subtitle: >-
           Get full control of your business, We take care of Design, Marketing Strategy, Social Media Ads, and so on.
-        content: >-
+        content: >
-          I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
+          Get full control of your business, We take care of Design, Marketing Strategy, Social Media Ads, and so on.
         actions:
           - label: See Past Work
             url: /faq